An Intermediate Program Representation for Optimizing Stream-Based Languages: RTLola

 \section{RTLola}

-An \rtlola specification consists of a set of streams each describing an infinite sequence of values.
-We differente between \emph{input streams} that represent input data and \emph{output streams} that perform computations over streams.
-Consider the example in \Cref{fig:example:spec} that describes a simplified scenario of a vehicle constrained to motion along a single dimension, analogous to a vehicle moving on rails.
-The vehicle is provided with new waypoints that it must reach in 10~seconds.
+An \rtlola specification defines a set of streams, each representing an infinite sequence of values.
+We differentate between \emph{input streams} which capture external data, and \emph{output streams} that perform computations based on current and past stream values.
+Consider the specification in \Cref{fig:example:spec} which monitors a waypoint mission of an autonomous drone.
+The drone is provided with new waypoints through an input stream and must reach each waypoint within 10~seconds.
+We have exemplified an evaluation of the specifiation in \Cref{fig:example:spec_run}.

-The specification declares the input stream \lstinline!pos! to describe the current position of the vehicle and the input stream \lstinline!wp! to describe the position of the new waypoint.
-The output stream \lstinline!moving! compares the current position of the vehicle with the previous one using an offset lookup.
-Offset operators are one way in \rtlola to express temporal properties, and since the previous value does not always exist, the offset operator requires a default value.
+The specification introduces two input streams: \lstinline!pos!, representing the drone's current position, and \lstinline!wp!, representing the position of new waypoints.
+The output stream \lstinline!moving! determines whether the drone is currently in motion by comparing its current position to the previous one.
+This is accomplished using an offset lookup -- a temporal operator in \rtlola that accesses past stream values.
+The accesses are represented in \Cref{fig:example:spec_run} through a series of dashed arrows.
+Since previous values don't exist initially, indicated by the question mark in the top left of the figure, the offset operator requires a default value.
+The output stream \lstinline!reached! checks for each waypoint whether it was reached by the drone.
+In contrast to the previous output stream, this stream is parameterized to describe a set of streams, called \emph{stream instances} -- each tracking a specific waypoint.